Skip to main content

 Once the desired simulator is installed and returned by xcrun simctl list, double check its name in the list and make sure this name is found in the detox configuration entry in package.json.
 The reference for the configuration options is available here.

-Issue: A while after running Detox, you get a message about failure to connect to the running app, in the logs:
+• A while after running Detox, things seem to hang and you get a message about a failure to connect to the running app, in Detox's logs:

 Detox can’t seem to connect to the test app(s)!